Teaching English in Peru

 If you want to experience tropical rainforests, the mighty Andes, and Machu Picchu, then you should try teaching English in Peru.

-Peru is not a place that you can exactly get rich but you expect to earn anywhere from $500 to 1,000 USD.
+Peru is not a place where you can exactly get rich but you expect to earn anywhere from $500 to 1,000 USD.
 This is on par with a lot of other countries in Latin America where it’s mostly about the experience abroad.

-The city with the most demand for TEFL in Peru is Lima for its sheer size and population.
+The city with the most demand for TEFL in Peru is Lima of its sheer size and population.
 But you can expect to find English teaching jobs in Arequipa, Trujillo, Cusco, and almost everywhere in the country.

 If you want to experience tropical rainforests, the mighty Andes, and Machu Picchu, then you should try teaching English in Peru.
 It’s not only for the great outdoors, but it’s perfect for its rich history, tasty food, and welcoming people.

 If you want to teach in Peru, the minimum requirement is a TEFL certificate.
 This gets you prepared to teach English in a classroom or one-on-one type of setting.
 University degrees are not a requirement but can help you get a job there.

 If you’re thinking about working in an international school, you need to be a qualified/licensed teacher in your home country.
 Some international schools request at least 2 years of experience to accompany your qualifications.

 It’s a common way of teaching English in Peru where you sign up for a recruiter.
 Then, they take a cut for all the lessons you teach.
 This type of work usually puts you into a morning/night split schedule and you can work at your own pace.